-46A.6 Other Provisions
+47A.6 Other Provisions

-The following provisions, as provided under clause 46 - Maternity Leave have application to Adoption Leave:
+The following provisions, as provided under clause 47 - Maternity Leave have application to Adoption Leave:

-- (a) Clause 46.8 Interaction with Other Leave Entitlements; - (b) Clause 46.9 Extended Unpaid Maternity Leave; - (c) Clause 46.10 Communication during Maternity Leave; - (d) Clause 46.11 Replacement Employee; - (e) Clause 46.12 Employment during Unpaid Maternity Leave; - (f) Clause 46.13 Return to Work on Conclusion of Maternity Leave; and - (g) Clause 46.14 Effect of Maternity Leave on the Contract of Employment.
+- (a) Clause 47.9 Interaction with Other Leave Entitlements; - (b) Clause 47.10 Extended Unpaid Maternity Leave; - (c) Clause 47.11 Communication during Maternity Leave; - (d) Clause 47.12 Replacement Employee; - (e) Clause 47.13 Employment during Unpaid Maternity Leave; - (f) Clause 47.14 Return to Work on Conclusion of Maternity Leave; and - (g) Clause 47.15 Effect of Maternity Leave on the Contract of Employment.

-46B.
+47B.
 OTHER PARENT LEAVE

-46B.1 For the purposes of this clause:
+47B.1 For the purposes of this clause:

-- (a) The "other parent" may or may not be the biological parent, does not necessarily have to be the partner of the birth parent and is the primary care giver of the child. - (b) The "primary care giver" means the employee will assume the principal role for the care and attention of a child under the age of 12 months or a newly adopted child. - (c) Only one person can be the primary care giver of the child at any one time.
+- (a) The "other parent" may or may not be the biological parent, does not necessarily have to be the partner of the birth parent and is the primary care giver of the child. - (b) The "primary care giver" means the Employee will assume the principal role for the care and attention of a child under the age of 12 months or a newly adopted child. - (c) Only one person can be the primary care giver of the child at any one time.

-46B.2 Eligibility
+47B.2 Eligibility

-- (a) (i) Where an eligible employee, other than an employee entitled to paid Maternity Leave under subclause 46.2 or Adoption Leave under subclause 46A.1, is the other parent and primary care giver of a child under the age of 12 months or a newly adopted child the provisions of this clause will apply. - (ii) An Employer may require an employee to provide confirmation of their primary carer status with evidence that would satisfy a reasonable person. - (b) An eligible casual employee, as defined under subclause 46.2 of the Maternity Leave clause, is entitled to unpaid Other Parent Leave as provided by this clause.
+- (a) (i) Where an eligible Employee, other than an Employee entitled to paid Maternity Leave under subclause 47.2 or Adoption Leave under subclause 47A.1, is the other parent and primary care giver of a child under the age of 12 months or a newly adopted child the provisions of this clause will apply. - (ii) An Employee must be the primary care giver of the child to access paid Other Parent Leave. - (iii) An Employer may require an Employee to provide confirmation of their primary carer status with evidence that would satisfy a reasonable person. - (b) An eligible casual Employee, as defined under subclause 47.2 of the Maternity Leave clause, is entitled to unpaid Other Parent Leave as provided by this clause.